 “Mary responded, “I am the Lord’s servant, and I am willing to accept whatever he wants.
 May everything you have said come true.”
 And then the angel left.”

 This is the time of year when most people begin thinking about the New Year.
 It is always nice to turn the page on our calendar and get a fresh start.
+I now that I’m ready to flip the page!
 What will the new year hold for you?
-No matter what our 2014 was like, we all get a chance to have a new beginning in 2015.
+No matter what our 2020 was like, we all get a chance to have a new beginning in 2021.

 What would it mean for you to adopt Mary’s attitude as your own?

-If you would like to help us have an impact in Brazil, here is the link.
+If you would like to help us have an impact in South America, the United States, and India, and Africa, please click on this link to join our team.
 Obrigado (Thank you) and Feliz Natal!
 (Merry Christmas!)